-By default, all the notification emails that Encryption Management Server sends them have a Subject of Symantec PDF Email Protection Message and include a URL for them to set their initial passphrase.
+Encryption Management Server sends the user an email based on the Message Template New User Email -- Establish PDF Email Protection Passphrase.
+By default, the email has the subject of Symantec PDF Email Protection Message and includes a URL for them to set their initial passphrase.
 The URL is similar to this where keys.example.com is the Web Email Protection home page and firstname.lastname@example.org is their email address:

-However, instead of clicking on that URL, they click on the I lost my passphrase link on the Web Email Protection home page.
-After entering their email address, by default Encryption Management Server sends them a message with the Subject Symantec Encryption Server Passphrase Reset containing a URL to reset their passphrase.
+However, instead of clicking on the URL, they click on the I lost my passphrase link on the Web Email Protection home page.
+After entering their email address, by default Encryption Management Server sends them a message based on the Template Recover Passphrase which by default has the Subject of Symantec Encryption Server Passphrase Reset and contains a URL to reset their passphrase.
 The URL is similar to this where keys.example.com is the Web Email Protection home page:

 After setting their passphrase and selecting PDF Email Protection as their delivery preference, they find that although subsequent messages are sent to them as passphrase protected PDF files, the existing messages in their Web Email Protection Inbox are not sent as PDF files but remain in their Inbox.

-Symantec Encryption Management Server 3.3.2 MP13 and above using PDF Email Protection.
+Symantec Encryption Management Server 3.4.2 MP2 and below using PDF Email Protection.

-Alternatively, PDF Email Protection users can click on the Resend All Messages button.
+In releases prior to 3.4.2 MP3, a workaround is for the PDF Email Protection user to click on the Resend All Messages button.
 Encryption Management Server will then deliver all messages in their Inbox to them as passphrase protected PDF files.

 Subscribing will provide email updates when this Article is updated.
 Login is required.